Tochemey/goakt/architecture/ARCHITECTURE.md

                       │         once to the next surviving peer; the target recreates or │         releases items and reports per-item failures (unsent │         lazy releases self-heal, so they are never reported).
-                      ├─ publish a single RelocationFailed event listing exactly the │    actor addresses and grain identities that could not be moved └─ finish(): delete departed node's PeerState from the cluster
+                      ├─ record relocation metrics (duration histogram, relocated and │    failed counts) when OpenTelemetry metrics are enabled ├─ publish a single RelocationFailed event listing exactly the │    actor addresses and grain identities that could not be moved └─ finish(): delete departed node's PeerState from the cluster